banner

 How serious is ankylosing spondylitis?

-Ankylosing spondylitis is a serious condition, as it can lead to chronic pain, significant spine stiffness, and decreased mobility.
-Over time, it may cause spine deformities and potentially impact other organs, such as the eyes, heart, and lungs, leading to further health complications if not adequately managed.
+Ankylosing spondylitis is a serious condition that can lead to chronic pain, significant spinal stiffness, and decreased mobility.
+It may cause spine deformities and potentially affect other organs like the eyes, heart, and lungs if not properly managed.

 What activities should be avoided with ankylosing spondylitis?

-Individuals with ankylosing spondylitis should avoid high-impact activities that strain the spine, like heavy lifting and contact sports.
-Prolonged periods of inactivity or sitting in one position can also exacerbate symptoms.
-It’s important to focus on low-impact, spine-friendly exercises such as swimming, walking, or yoga.
+High-impact activities that strain the spine, such as heavy lifting and contact sports, should be avoided.
+Prolonged inactivity or sitting in one position can also worsen symptoms.
+Low-impact exercises like swimming, walking, or yoga are recommended.

 Patient Testimonials